Newpoki/React-Zoburger-Menu/README.md

 ## Accessibility

-As suggest by [Jonathan Suh](https://jonsuh.com/), i'm using ARIA to make this component more accessible for disabled people with these attributes:
+As suggest by [Jonathan Suh](https://jonsuh.com/), i'm using ARIA to make this component more accessible for people with disabilities, with these attributes:

 - `aria-label="Menu"`
 - `aria-controls="navigation"`